By Ann | May 6, 2014

 Prepare the béchamel sauce: In a small saucepan over low heat, melt the butter.
 Stir in the flour and cook for 1-2 minutes, stirring constantly.
 Gradually whisk in the milk, and cook until the sauce has thickened and is starting to bubble around the edges.
 Remove from the heat and stir in the nutmeg, salt, and beaten eggs.

 Assemble the casserole: Preheat the oven to 350ºF.
 Grease a ceramic baking dish.
 Pour half the tomato sauce into the baking dish.
 Layer the eggplant slices.
 Sprinkle over half the feta cheese and 2 tablespoons of couscous.
-Cover with the zucchini slices, then the remainder of the feta cheese and couscous.
+Add the rest of the sauce, then cover with the zucchini slices, the remainder of the feta cheese and couscous.
 Pour the béchamel sauce over the top and smooth with a spatula.
 Sprinkle with the Parmesan cheese.
 Bake uncovered until golden and bubbly, 50-60 minutes.
 If you bake this ahead of time, cover the dish loosely with foil and rewarm in a 350ºF oven, for 45-50 minutes.